 In Flanders Fields - written during World War I by Canadian army surgeon

 Lt.
 Col. John McCrae.
-On Memorial Day, many veterans wear a red lapel poppy
+On Memorial Day, as on Veterans Day, many veterans and patriots wear a red lapel poppy

 Non-veterans also wear the Buddy Poppy to honor those who died protecting our

 freedom.
 Since 1924, disabled veterans - who receive compensation for their

 Poppies in hospitals and "Poppy shops."
 The VFW and American Legion

 Auxiliary distribute the official Buddy Poppies freely to the public in time

 for Memorial Day ceremonies, accepting only contributions for the poppies.
 All